fxdxdex/howto/index.md

 ### Trigger Order

 If the order is executed and available under Positions and user want to either put an Stop-Loss or Take Profit on their order, they can do so by choosing Trigger option under Close button, enter the desired price and confirm by clicking on "Create Order".

+# Liquidity Provider

+FXDX relies on its liquidity providers to execute any trade.
+Anyone can provide liquidity on FXDX by buying FLP [here](https://mainnet.fxdx.exchange/buy_flp).

+## FLP - FXDX Liquidity provider Token

+FLP is the liquidity token, a liquidity provider receives in return for the deposited assets.

+One can get FLP by depositing following:

+- ALGO
+- USDC
+- USDT

+### Minting FLP

+When a user deposits assets mentioned above, he/she mints FLP at FLP market price.

+The amount of FLP tokens received is equal to (Deposited Asset in USD) / (Current FLP Price in USD).